 In June, Musco Center for the Arts launched a conversation/video series Ever a Dancer with Sean Greene and Liz Maxwell discussing their extensive modern dance careers with moderator Napoleon W Gladney.
-The series returns, promising three discussions, the first, now on the website, focused on Theatrical Dance and Equity with Wilson Mendieta, Rommy Sandhu, Lainie Sakakura, and Tommar Wilson discussing their personal lives, careers, and transitions as people of color in the musical theatre industry.
+The series returns, promising three discussions, the first focused on Theatrical Dance and Equity with four professional dancers, choreographers, and educators.
+Expect photos and some clips as Wilson Mendieta, Rommy Sandhu, Lainie Sakakura, and Tommar Wilson discuss their personal lives, careers, and transitions as people of color in the musical theatre industry.
 Later this fall, the series takes up representation in ballet (October 22) and the tap dance diaspora (Nov.
 19).
 The series invites advance questions that will be asked of the panelists during the live stream.
-Send to gladney@chapman.edu.
+Email your questions.
+More conversations are scheduled for the venue's 2020-2021 season.
 Info and links at Musco Center.
+Thur., Sept.
+24, 7 p.m., free.

-José Richard Aviles.
-Photo courtesy of the artists.
+Virtual Erasing Borders Dance Festival.
+Photo courtesy of the artist.